canonical/kafka-operator/docs/how-to/h-deploy.md

 1. Set up a Juju Controller
 2. Set up a Juju Model
 3. Deploy Charmed Kafka and Charmed ZooKeeper
-4. (Optional) Create an external admin user
+4. (Optionally) Create an external admin user

 In the next subsections we will cover these steps separately by referring to relevant Juju documentation and providing details on the Charmed Kafka specifics.